masabeslin/masabeslin/_pages/about.md

 social: true
 ---

-I have received my PhD in Linguistics from the <span sty>[University of Maryland](http://linguistics.umd.edu/){:target="\_blank"}, where I was advised by [Masha Polinsky](http://www.mariapolinsky.com/){:target="\_blank"} and [Dave Embick](https://www.ling.upenn.edu/~embick/){:target="\_blank"}.
+I've received my PhD in Linguistics from the <span sty>[University of Maryland](http://linguistics.umd.edu/){:target="\_blank"}, where I was advised by [Masha Polinsky](http://www.mariapolinsky.com/){:target="\_blank"} and [Dave Embick](https://www.ling.upenn.edu/~embick/){:target="\_blank"}.
 Starting in fall 2025, I will be a Postdoctoral Associate in Syntax in the [Linguistics Department at Georgetown University](https://linguistics.georgetown.edu/){:target="\_blank"}.

 Very broadly, I’m interested in exploring what the combinatorial limits of natural language tell us about its general properties.
 My research is primarily in syntax and its interfaces with phonology and semantics, with an empirical focus on Slavic and Mayan languages.

 [My dissertation](https://ling.auf.net/lingbuzz/008838){:target="\_blank"} engages with the following questions: What are the basic building blocks of syntax and how do they map onto lexical categories, as traditionally construed?
 Does structure-building look the same above and below the ‘word’ level?
 Do locality effects in the syntax and at the interfaces have a common origin?

-Topics I've worked on include mixed categories (participles and nominalizations), locality in syntax and at the interfaces, ellipsis,  tense/aspect systems, allomorphy, raising, and issues in the extended projection of nominal phrases (case, the NP/DP debate).
+Topics I've worked on include mixed categories (participles and nominalizations), locality in syntax and at the interfaces, ellipsis,  tense/aspect systems, allomorphy, raising, and issues in the extended projection of noun phrases (case, the NP/DP debate).